tomrobin-teschner/dotify/README.md

     - `blue`
     - `magenta`
     - `cyan`
-  - `format` This is the formating that should be applied to the text, the following entries are supported:
+  - `format` This is the formatting that should be applied to the text, the following entries are supported:
-    - `normal` (default text formating)
+    - `normal` (default text formatting)
     - `bold`
     - `dim` (darker than base color)
     - `underline`